Paid-up capital is monies paid by shareholders to the Subsidiary to purchase the Company shares, and these monies can be utilized for all company

-The issued share capital must be paid up immediately upon incorporation into the corporate bank account.
-Companies also have the option to allot cash or non-cash as shares.
-However in the event of non-cash, we require the liquidity value of the non-cash item.
+The issued share capital must be paid-up immediately upon incorporation into the corporate bank account.
+Companies also have the option to allot cash

 The paid up capital can be of any legal currency.